Opus & Olives: A Benefit with Friends

 Saint Paul RiverCentre | 175 Kellogg Boulevard West, Saint Paul

 Opus & Olives is not your average gala.
-This celebration includes national bestselling authors and hundreds of fellow readers, all in support of your Saint Paul Public Library.
-When you join us for Opus & Olives, you support early literacy, workforce development, and other lifelong learning opportunities for all of us.
+This celebration includes national bestselling authors and hundreds of fellow readers, all in support of The Friends of the Saint Paul Public Library.
+When you join us for Opus & Olives, you support early literacy and programs for children and families, digital equity and economic inclusion, and other lifelong learning opportunities for all of us.
 Your support is critical.
 And you just might have some fun, too.

 About his latest work: